huggingface/datasets/CONTRIBUTING.md

    $ pip install -U git+git://github.com/timothycrosley/isort.git@e63ae06ec7d70b06df9e528357650281a3d3ec22#egg=isort
    ```

 5. Develop the features on your branch.
 If you want to add a dataset see more in-detail intsructions in the section [*How to add a dataset*](#how-to-add-a-dataset).
+Alternatively, you can follow the steps to [add a dataset](https://huggingface.co/nlp/add_dataset.html) and [share a dataset](https://huggingface.co/nlp/share_dataset.html) in the documentation.

 6. Format your code.
 Run black and isort so that your newly added files look nice with the following command: